status-im/airbyte-custom-connector/source-twitter-ads/README.md

 # Twitter Fetcher Source

-This is the repository for fetching Twitter information, written in Python.
+This is the repository for fetching Twitter Ads Analytics information, written in Python.

-## Todos

-* [ ] Implements first version based on original script
-  * [ ] Fetch the Data users of each count.
-  * [ ] Fetch Tweets details
-* [ ] Improve version:
-  * limit the data fetching based on input date

 ## Usage

-This connector fetch information from Twitter based on their API: https://developer.twitter.com/en/docs/twitter-api
+This connector fetch information from Twitter Ads based on their API: https://docs.x.com/x-ads-api/
 ### Configuration

 The connector takes the following input: